antoniojoaojr-zz/DarkKnight/README.md

 # DarkKnight
-Soon a free and open source server written in C# to support a massive virtual world
+Is a free and open sourcer framework writen in C# .NET prepared to support a massive virtual world

 ### Package documentation
 At the moment the focus is on branch "dev" is where you'll find better information